umanitoba-cssa/constitution/Constitution.md

 5. Ensure posters and advertisements for CSSA events are in an accessible format.
 6. Work in collaboration with other groups to promote and assist with collabroative events and initiatives.
 7. Ensure that the CSSA lounge is a safe and inclusive space.
-8. Lead the Events and Promotions Committee with up to 3 committee members.
+8. Lead the Events and Promotions Committee, call committee meetings and delegate tasks to committee members.
 9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Advocacy